Katherine Baicker, PhD

 677 Huntington Avenue

 PhD in Health Policy

-Program requirements: Approximately two years of coursework; a concentration in one academic discipline (decision science, economics, ethics, evaluative science and statistics, management, medical sociology, or political analysis); specialization in one of five policy areas (environmental health, health care services, international health, mental health, or public health) at the dissertation stage; general and concentration exams (usually at the end of the second year); a dissertation prospectus and oral examination; a dissertation based on original research; and a dissertation defense.
+Program requirements: Approximately two years of coursework; a concentration in one academic discipline (decision science, economics, ethics, evaluative science and statistics, management, or political analysis); specialization in one of four policy areas (health care services, global health, mental health, or public health) at the dissertation stage; general and concentration exams (usually at the end of the second year); a dissertation prospectus and oral examination; a dissertation based on original research; and a dissertation defense.

 Applicants wishing to combine the PhD in health policy with either the MD program at Harvard Medical School or the JD program at Harvard Law School must apply separately to each program and indicate on the PhD application that they also are applying to the MD or JD program.

 The PhD in health policy is a collaborative program of six Harvard University faculties: the Graduate School of Arts and Sciences, School of Public Health, Medical School, Kennedy School, Law School, and Business School.
 Because this is an interfaculty program, enrolled students take courses throughout the university.
 The PhD is awarded by the Harvard Faculty of Arts and Sciences.
-Please note that Harvard Graduate School of Arts and Sciences application forms must be used when applying to the program.
-The application deadline is December 15, 2012.
+Applicants must apply through the Graduate School of Arts and Sciences (gsas.harvard.edu/apply) and not through the SOPHAS system.
+The application deadline is December 15, 2014.